ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 # GFF3 Reference

-`CAT` relies on a proper GFF3 file from the reference.
+CAT relies on a proper GFF3 file from the reference.
 One very important part of this GFF3 file is the `biotype` tag, which follows the GENCODE/Ensembl convention.
 The concept of a `protein_coding` biotype is hard baked into the pipeline.
-Proper division of biotypes is very important for consensus finding to work properly.
+Proper division of biotypes is very important for transMap filtering and consensus finding to work properly.

 If you are downloading a GFF3 from Ensembl, you will need to run it through the script `scripts/convert_ensembl_gff3.py` to make the feature tags consistent across biotypes.
 The mouse/human GFF3 from GENCODE should work out of the box.
+A script is also included to convert NCBI-format GFF3.

 #Execution modes